marbetschar/MLOps_Labs/project/create_group.md

 ## Verify Credits

-The last step is to verify that the credits are avaliable inside your project.
+The last step is to verify that the credits are available inside your project.

 1. Go back to `GCP` and select your project.
 1. To link the credits to the project, open the `Navigation Menue` and select `Billing`